jchristopherson/integral/README.md

 # integral
 The INTEGRAL library provides routines for the integration of functions of various types.
 Additionally, the INTEGRAL library provides routines for the integration of systems of ordinary differential equations (ODEs).

+The integration routines are provided by [QUADPACK](http://www.netlib.org/quadpack/), and the ODE routines are provided by [ODEPACK](http://www.netlib.org/odepack/).

 ## Example 1
 The following example illustrates the use of an adaptive integrator to compute the integral of an equation over a finite interval.